-In the current economic climate we continue to conserve and enhance our financial resources so that we remain well placed to take advantage of opportunities as they arise.
+Against this background we will continue to conserve and enhance our financial resources so that we remain well placed to take advantage of opportunities as they arise.

 It is the nature of programmes of development and enhancement that they tend to span more than one accounting period and may take some time to bring to fruition; we are comfortable taking a long term, low risk approach to growing net asset value.
-We continue to explore development opportunities within our existing portfolio; the timing and speed with which these are pursued will be influenced by general economic and market conditions.
+We continue to explore development opportunities within our existing portfolio; the timing and speed with which these are pursued will be influenced by general economic, political and market conditions.